Nico Hoerner Player Props: Cubs vs. Phillies

 - The pitching staff for the Phillies has a collective 9.4 K/9, the sixth-best in MLB.

-- The Phillies have the 16th-ranked team ERA among all league pitching staffs (4.23).
+- The Phillies' 4.23 team ERA ranks 16th across all MLB pitching staffs.

-- The Phillies allow the ninth-fewest home runs in baseball (82 total, 1.1 per game).
+- Phillies pitchers combine to allow 84 home runs (1.1 per game), the ninth-fewest in baseball.

+- Walker (8-3) gets the starting nod for the Phillies in his 17th start of the season.
+He has a 4.10 ERA in 83 1/3 innings pitched, with 71 strikeouts.

 © 2023 Data Skrive.
 All rights reserved.